Rising Thunder/System

 If read or close enough this can be severely punished, so it's not recommended.

-White health
+White Health

-Any move that is armored through will inflict it's damage as white health instead of real damage.
+Any move that is armored through will inflict its damage as white health instead of real damage.

 White health is recoverable and begins recovering immediately, even in blockstun.